al177/terrible-pi/README.md

 ```

 Raspberry Pi Zero 1.3 models
 [pi0computer.stl and pi0sdcard.stl](https://www.thingiverse.com/thing:2101674)
 are created by jdhorvat and licensed CC-BY-NC.
-All other files in this tree
-are by Andrew Litt and licensed as
+[OpenSCAD parametric fan model](https://www.thingiverse.com/thing:625905) is created by GelatinousSlime and licensed CC-BY-SA.
+All other files in this tree are by Andrew Litt and licensed as
 [CC-BY-SA.](https://creativecommons.org/licenses/by-sa/4.0/)